 Divorce can be one of the most stressful experiences an individual will go through in their lifetime.
 If your partner thinks you are to blame, they may go out of their way to make it even more stressful for you.
-Other times, your spouse may resort to behaviors which cause you extreme emotional distress.
+Other times, your spouse may resort to behaviors that cause you extreme emotional distress.
 Either way, although you are already going through a divorce, your spouse does not have the right to be emotionally abusive.
+Therefore, there are certain signs of emotional abuse during divorce.

 While most people think of physical when they hear the word “abuse”, emotional abuse can be just as devastating and traumatizing.
 Signs that your spouse may be emotionally abusive can include, but are not limited to: